ejbp/create-reactjs-with-redux/README.md

 ## motivation
 I was tired of building a structure of a project from scratch, so I've built this script to produce a base structure of a reactjs project with redux

+## what you'll get?
+A react-js project structure with redux and a simple working example that can be built using webpack.
+Includes history navigation with redux.

 ## setup

 ```shell